 Spondylolysis refers to a defect of the joint between vertebral bones.
-It is commonly found in those who tend to hyperextend their backs (bend backwards), such as gymnasts.
+It is commonly found in those who tend to hyperextend their backs (bend backward), such as gymnasts.
 This injury may actually represent a stress fracture.

 Spondylolisthesis refers to a slipping of one vertebra upon another.
 This condition can progress through adolescence, and if it results in instability and back pain it may require spinal fusion surgery at a later point.

 These are is most common in children and adolescents.
 The origin of spondylolysis is currently believed to be a stress or fatigue fracture of the pars interarticularis.